Dirac operators on foliations: the Lichnerowicz inequality: Introduction

 such that for any $\sigma\in\Gamma(S( {\mF}\oplus {\mF}^\perp)|_{ {s}(M)} )$, $J_{T,\beta,\varepsilon}\sigma$ has compact support in $U$.
 Let $E_{T,\beta,\varepsilon}$ be the $L^2$-completion of the image space of $J_{T,\beta,\varepsilon}$.
 Let $p_{T,\beta,\varepsilon}:L^2(S( {\mF}\oplus {\mF}^\perp)\otimes \Lambda^*(T^V {\mM}))\rightarrow E_{T,\beta,\varepsilon}$ be the orthogonal projection.
 Then one finds that the operator

 is elliptic, formally self-adjoint and homotopic to the Dirac operator on $ {s}(M)\simeq M$.
-Thus Theorem \ref{t0.2} will follow if one can show that for certain values of $\beta$, $\varepsilon$ and $T$, this operator is invertible.
+Thus Theorem \ref{t0.2} will follow if one can show that for certain values of $\beta$, $\varepsilon$ and $T$, this operator verifies the estimate in (\ref{14.0.3}).
 Indeed, this is exactly what we will establish in this paper.

-Moreover, by combining the above invertibility with the techniques of Lusztig \cite{Lu71} and Gromov-Lawson \cite{GL80}, one obtains the following result which generalizes the corresponding result of Schoen-Yau \cite{SY79} and Gromov-Lawson \cite{GL80} for the case of $F=T(T^n)$.

-\begin{thm} There exists no foliation $(T^n,F)$ on any torus $T^n$ such that the integrable subbundle $F$ of $T(T^n)$ carries a metric of positive scalar curvature over $T^n$. \end{thm}